radiant-rstats/docker/README.md

 Docker version 20.10.13, build a224086
 ```

-* For detailed install instructions on Windows see [install/rsm-msba-windows.md](install/rsm-msba-windows.md)
+* For detailed install instructions on Windows (Intel) see [install/rsm-msba-windows.md](install/rsm-msba-windows.md)
+* For detailed install instructions on Windows (ARM) see [install/rsm-msba-windows-arm.md](install/rsm-msba-windows-arm.md)
-* For detailed install instructions on macOS (M1) see [install/rsm-msba-macos-m1.md](install/rsm-msba-macos-m1.md)
+* For detailed install instructions on macOS (M1, M2, or M3) see [install/rsm-msba-macos-m1.md](install/rsm-msba-macos-m1.md)
 * For detailed install instructions on macOS (Intel) see [install/rsm-msba-macos.md](install/rsm-msba-macos.md)
 * For detailed install instructions on Linux see [install/rsm-msba-linux.md](install/rsm-msba-linux.md)
 * For detailed install instructions on ChromeOS see [install/rsm-msba-chromeos.md](install/rsm-msba-chromeos.md)